-If you meet specific criteria after six semesters of high school, you may be deemed an early academic qualifier for Division I and may practice, compete and receive an athletics scholarship during your first year of enrollment.
+If you meet specific criteria after six semesters of high school, you may be deemed an early academic qualifier for Division I and may practice, compete and receive an athletics scholarship during your first year of full-time enrollment.
 To be an early academic qualifier, you will need:

-Minimum SAT combined score (math and critical reading) of 900 on tests taken before March 2016 or 980 on the new test or minimum ACT sum score of 75, and a core-course GPA of 3.000 or higher in a minimum of 14 core courses:
+- A minimum ACT sum score of 75 or SAT combined score (math and critical reading) of 980.

+- A core-course GPA of 3.000 or higher in a minimum of 14 core courses in the following areas:

 - Three years of English.

 - Two years of math.

 - Two years of science.

 - Two additional years of English, math or natural/physical science.

 - Five additional core courses in any area.